Ingredients

 • Refined Coconut Oil – It is extracted from the dried meat of coconut fruit.
 High heat, chemicals, and preservatives are required to extract the coconut oil.
 It is not the purest form of coconut oil.

-See also Emulsifying Wax vs Beeswax: How Are They Different?
+See also Refined vs Unrefined Shea Butter: How Are They Different?

 Which Is Better Coconut Oil – Virgin and extra virgin coconut oil are the primary options if you’re looking for making any skincare and haircare products.
 Because all the nutrients are present that are beneficial for healthy skin and hair.
 These types of coconut oil do not contain any chemicals and are preservative-free.